When to Go

 Climbing in the sun on a winter’s day in the South of France is always delightful, in fact many Brits may prefer to visit the south-facing cliffs in this book in the winter season.
 If you want to climb on the south-facing crags like Calamès or Sinsat, winter is definitely a good time for it always bearing in mind that this is a mountainous area and not one of the Costas.
 Other crags may be in poor condition at this time though.

-For most of the crags spring and autumn are the best times when you can choose between optimum cool climbing conditions in the shade or relish the…View more details
+For most of the crags spring and autumn are the best times when you can choose between optimum cool climbing conditions in the shade or relish the warmth of the sun.
+Summer is the time to…View more details

 When to Go